 PYD Network Webinars

 ACT for Youth sponsors occasional webinars for people interested in positive youth development.
-To be notified of upcoming webinars (and other PYD resources), please subscribe to the monthly newsletter ACT for Youth Update
+For announcements of upcoming webinars (and other PYD resources), please subscribe to the monthly newsletter ACT for Youth Update

 .
 For more presentations and articles, see our PYD publications